trevor-vaughan/pupmod-simp-simp_pki_service/README.md

 #### Adding CA certs for the BASH aliases

-Prior to using the aliases above for regular purposes you need to ensure that the CA chains are properly imported into the NSS databases in the disparate `alias` directories listed above.
+Prior to using the aliases above for regular purposes you need to ensure that the CA chains are properly imported into the NSS databases in the corresponding `alias` directories listed above.

 Don't worry, you only need to do this **once per CA** and it is good to know